hpides/alsatian/reproducibility/readme.md

 - **run the experiment & generate plots**
     - open the containers bash: `sudo docker exec -it <CONTAINER-ID> bash`
-    - copy the [figure-17.sh](scripts/figure-17.sh) script on the container and run it (e.g. by placing it in one of the mounted directories)
+    - copy the [figure-17.sh](scripts/figure-17.sh) to the container (e.g. by placing it in one of the mounted directories)
     - execute `figure-17.sh`
     - the plots are saved under: `/mount-fs/plots/fig17` **in the docker container** (and thus should be in your mounted directory on the host machine)

+- **troubleshooting**
+    - after all downloads are complete, the folder structure of `/mount-fs/snapshot-sets` looks like this:
+      ```
+        .
+        ├── bert
+        │   ├── FIFTY_PERCENT
+        │   ├── TOP_LAYERS
+        │   └── TWENTY_FIVE_PERCENT
+      ```
+    - this experiment is the only one that uses the `bert` snapshots, meaning if you run out of space you can delete the directory after the plots were generated

 #### Figure 13